kolleykalyani/Docker-Interview/README.md

 3.It allows faster startup times and reduced resource overhead compared to VM's.

-1.VM, on the other hand, emulat ean entire physical computer.
+1.VM, on the other hand, emulate an entire physical computer.

 2.Includes its own operating system.